 - How long do we have to fulfill our Campaign commitment?
 The Legacy Campaign will last 1000 days beginning on First Fruits Sunday (March 25th, 2018).
-First Fruits Sunday will likely be the largest gift-giving day of the Campaign.
-The timing of construction will be dependent in large part on how much money is raised on that day.
+First Fruits Sunday was the largest gift-giving day of the Campaign.

 - I have been giving to the Siteline Building Fund, will I need to give to both Siteline and Legacy?
 No, the Legacy Campaign will replace Siteline for the duration of Legacy.
-However, please continue to give to Siteline until First Fruits Sunday (March 25th, 2018) as Siteline is the source of funds for making mortgage payments on the existing facility.
 After that date, Legacy funds will be used for the mortgage payment.

 - • What is the financial goal for the Legacy Campaign?
 Our goal is to raise a total of $5 million.
 These funds, along with some cash already on hand, will cover construction of the expansion, furnishing and equipping the expansion, mortgage payments on the existing facility (for the duration of the campaign), and a principle repayment on our existing mortgage amounting to 10% of the balance.